ericbeland/enhanced_errors/README.md

 - **Small Overhead**: Since TracePoint is only activated during exception raising and rescuing, the performance impact is negligible during normal operation.
 (Benchmark included)

 - **TBD**: Memory considerations.
 This does capture data when an exception happens.
-EnhancedErrors hides under the bed when it sees **NoMemoryError**.
+EnhancedErrors hides under the bed when it sees the scariest exceptions.

-- **Goal: Production Safety**: The gem is designed to, eventually, be made safe for production use, giving you valuable insights without compromising performance.
+- **Goal: Production Safety**: The gem is designed to, eventually, be suitable for production use.
-I would not enable it in production *yet*.
+I might not enable it in production *yet* as it is pretty new.
+It would require a thoughtful approach (perhaps behind a feature flag, or only capturing targeted exceptions via the eligible for capture feature).

 ## Contributing